d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 ## Data Preprocessing

 As stated above, we have a wide variety of data types.
-We'll need to process the data before we can start modeling.
+We will need to process the data before we can start modeling.
-Let's start with the numerical features.
+Let us start with the numerical features.
 First, we apply a heuristic,
 replacing all missing values
 by the corresponding variable's mean.